 Generic Name: naproxen (na PROX en), naproxen sodium (na PROX en SOW de um)

-Medications in the class of drugs known as NSAIDs (nonsteroidal anti-inflammatory drugs) are the workhorse of pain and fever relief for millions of Americans.
+Medications in the class of drugs known as NSAIDs (nonsteroidal anti-inflammatory drugs) are the workhorse of pain and fever relief for millions of people.
 Not surprisingly, NSAIDs are one of the most commonly used class of drugs in the world.

-1. Naproxen and Naproxen Sodium are Available in Many Forms
+1. Naproxen and naproxen sodium are available in many forms

-You can take naproxen orally by tablet or as a liquid suspension, in an extended-release formulation, surrounded by an enteric coating or combined with a proton pump inhibitor to help protect your stomach, with a decongestant to relieve sinus pressure, or even combined with an antimigraine medicine or an agent to help you sleep.
+You can take naproxen orally by tablet, capsule or as a liquid suspension, in an extended-release formulation, surrounded by an enteric coating, combined with a proton pump inhibitor to help protect your stomach, with a decongestant to relieve sinus pressure, or even combined with an antimigraine medicine or an agent to help you sleep.
 You can get it with a prescription, or without.

 Naproxen comes in two forms - either as the base naproxen or as the salt form naproxen sodium.
 Both the base and salt forms work the same way to relieve pain.
 There is one difference -- naproxen base on a milligram-per-milligram basis is slightly stronger than naproxen sodium.
 Here’s how it works out -- 220, 275, or 550 mg of naproxen sodium equals 200, 250, and 500 mg of naproxen, respectively.
 However, you don’t need to worry about any conversion as these slight differences are already taken into account when the dose is determined.
 Just follow your directions on the label.

-2. Familiar Naproxen Products:
+2. Familiar naproxen products:

 Over-the-counter (OTC) naproxen sodium:

-Prescription-only brands of naproxen sodium include:
+Prescription-only names of naproxen sodium include:

-Prescription-only brands of naproxen include:
+Prescription-only names of naproxen base include:

 Naproxen and its sodium salt are used for many different types of pain, and it is an excellent fever reducer, too.
 Below are just some of the common uses for naproxen:

-- Rheumatoid Arthritis
+- Rheumatoid arthritis

 - Dental work and toothache